chngaiza/data-projects/README.md

 # Projects & Exercises

 ## [Student Instruction Database & Analysis Project]()
-PostgreSQL project which developed a student database, and analyzed the efficacy of instruction techniques.
+PostgreSQL project with real-world implications, which developed a student database, and analyzed the efficacy of instruction techniques.
-It was used to perform data analysis instruction-related questions and scenarios.
+It was created to perform data analysis for instruction-related questions and scenarios.
 + Design database schema visualization and key relationships.
 + Understand connection between tables.
 + Analyze processed student data.